kevin272/Portfolio/README.md

 * Inspired by modern interactive portfolios and doodle-style web design
 * Icons by [Lucide](https://lucide.dev/)
-* Special thanks to the open-source community 🚀
+* Special thanks to the open-source community and bolt.new for the doodle css🚀

 ```